 I was a bit worried about what we’d eat during our stay in Iceland.
 It wasn’t the easiest place to find cheap vegetarian food but we didn’t starve either.
 Although the famed hot dogs were off the menu for us we did fill up on curries at Shalimar, really good paninis at Slippbarinn and an ok veggie burger at the famous Laundromat cafe.
 Breakfast at our hotel was one of the best I’ve ever had; the skyr was just incredible.

 Out on excursions getting something decent to eat without meat or fish was more difficult.
 The visitor centre at Geysir had a couple of vegetarian sandwiches but at the cafe in Vik where we stopped on our south coast tour, the only thing we could eat was french fries.

 Our itinerary for five days in Iceland in February

 We found our five night stay in Reykjavik just right for a first taste.
 Our itinerary looked like this:

 Day 1: Arrive in Reykjavik

 Day 5: Blue Lagoon (pretty much full day, I had major wrinkly fingers because we were in there so long!)

 Isn’t five nights in Reykjavik a bit too long?

 When I was booking the trip there were three night and four night options but these wouldn’t have been enough time for us.
 Part of the joy of being in Iceland is soaking up how different it is from anywhere else and just being there, not only ticking off all its Instagrammable locations.
-We’re planning to go back for my birthday next year to drive the Ring Road and will to do the same again – take plenty of time to just enjoy it all.
+We’re planning to go back Iceland to drive the Ring Road and are hoping to do the same again – take plenty of time to just enjoy it all.